Cherreads

 "Hah."
 Gabriel sighed, annoyed at his own frailty.
 If they were to survive the shadow that had followed him, he needed strength.
 He didn't want the burden of protecting anyone, nor the title of savior.

 He had carried that once before, and the people had clung to him too tightly.
-He didn't remember who he had been, but he knew one thing — he had not been weak.
+He didn't remember how many of them it had been.
 Yet now he was trapped in this pathetic body.

 His eyes returned to Lowell.